thesigns/Fit/README.md

 **Syntax:**

-    fit init <date-of-birth> <sex> <height> <weight>
+    fit init <name> <date-of-birth> <sex> <height> <weight>

 **Example:**

-    fit init 1981.05.27 male 175cm 108.6kg
+    fit init Jakub 1981.05.27 male 175cm 108.6kg

-Executing this command creates a Fit repository in the current directory and stores some initial values.
+Executing this command creates a Fit repository in the current directory and stores initial values of the user.
 For convenience, you may execute this command in the highest-level directory you prefer.
 Fit commands will operate in all subdirectories within this hierarchy.

-**Both metric and imperial unit system is supported.
-You must specify the unit abbreviation with every value, without any spaces.**
+Both metric and imperial unit system is supported.
+You must specify the unit abbreviation with every value, without any spaces.

 ### Storing Weight and Height